PranavSureshBabu/Chest-X-Ray-Detection/README.md

 - Add multilingual support in the UI for global accessibility.

-##✒️ Summary
+## ✒️ Summary

-Uses deep learning to detect pneumonia from chest X-rays.
+- Uses deep learning to detect pneumonia from chest X-rays.

-Addresses real-world challenges in early and accurate diagnosis.
+- Addresses real-world challenges in early and accurate diagnosis.

-Deployed via Flask for practical, easy-to-use web accessibility.
+- Deployed via Flask for practical, easy-to-use web accessibility.

-Supports healthcare workflows, especially in under-resourced regions.
+- Supports healthcare workflows, especially in under-resourced regions.

 ## CHALLENGES FACED

+- One major challenge was loading the dataset directly into Google Colab, as large folder structures can't be uploaded through the Colab interface.

+- To overcome this, the entire dataset was uploaded to Google Drive, and the Drive was then mounted in Colab using: